angela-d/brain-dump/cisco/minicom.md

 ***

 ### Putty on Debian often works when Minicom doesn't
-In 35xx switches, intermittent performance seems to occur with Minicom on Debian.
+In 35xx Cisco switches, intermittent performance seems to occur with Minicom on Debian.
 Either it doesn't respond to hitting the enter key to initially login, or the keys 'stick'.. ie. `aaddm` are received instead of `admin`

+I've managed to narrow down the intermittent performance issues due to yanking the USB before its unmounted from the switch.
+I find, if I gracefully exit ssh/telnet and then unmount the USB serial cable from the laptop, *then* unmount from the switch -- almost all issues do not reoccur.

+For moments where logic wasn't heeded:

 Most of the time, [Putty for Debian](https://packages.debian.org/stretch/putty) worths without a hitch.
 Occasionally it does not, where Windows/Putty will have a 100% success rate using the same hardware.